-The team travelled to the outskirts of Manila where they spent a week in the sweltering heat and humidity to help build new social housing in Quezon City’s Bistekville slum.
+The team travelled to the outskirts of Manila.
+They spent a week in the sweltering heat and humidity because they wanted to help build new social housing in Quezon City’s Bistekville slum.

 They did everything from breaking up concrete to prepare the ground for building to laying concrete blocks for walls to mixing and pouring concrete.